eespr/MuLTI/README.md

 ## Input data (MuLTI II and III)
 The input dispersion curve and fitting error data format are the same as for the original MuLTI code.
-The input Vp profiles are saved as .mat files containing a column vector variable called “vpdata” with column 1 being Vp depths in meters, column 2 being mean Vp value in m/s and column 3 being one standard deviation (estimated error of Vp).
+The input Vp profiles are saved as .mat files containing a column vector variable called “vpdata” with column 1 Vp depths in meters, column 2 mean Vp value in m/s and column 3 one standard deviation (estimated error of Vp).
-The input density profiles are saved as .mat files containing a column vector variable called “dendata” with column 1 being density depths in meters, column 2 being mean density value in g/cc and column 3 being one standard deviation (estimated error of density).
+The input density profiles are saved as .mat files containing a column vector variable called “dendata” with column 1 density depths in meters, column 2 mean density value in g/cm3 and column 3 one standard deviation (estimated error of density).